StarLight722/Cloud-Computing-Project-Eurovision-Rankings/README.md

 Another plan is to input a separate section for the upcoming ESC Asia.

-If you wish to view my current updated rankings and what national finals I've ranked (as well as my other related rankings), there is a link to each spreadsheet at the bottom of each html in the "templates" folder.
+If you wish to view my current updated rankings and what national finals I've ranked (as well as my other related rankings), there is a link to each spreadsheet towards the bottom of each html in the "templates" folder except home.html.
+It is within one of the <a>, same line as "The Master Spreadsheet" for each

 Hope I will come back to this!
+And hello to whoever has decided to read this :)